List of Dimmu Borgir members

 Dimmu Borgir is a Norwegian symphonic black metal band from Jessheim.
 Formed in 1993, the group was originally a trio which featured Sven Atle "Erkekjetter Silenoz" Kopperud on lead vocals and rhythm guitar, Ian Kenneth "Tjodalv" Åkesson on lead guitar, and Stian Tomt "Shagrath" Thoresen on drums.
 They were soon joined by bassist Ivar "Brynjard" Tristan and keyboardist Stian Aarstad.
 The band's current lineup is officially a duo comprising Shagrath on lead vocals and Silenoz on rhythm guitar.
-They are joined by backup members Dariusz "Daray" Brzozowski on drums (since 2008), Geir "Gerlioz" Bratland on keyboards (since 2010), Victor Brandt on bass (since 2018) and Damage on lead guitar (since 2025).
+They are joined by backup members Dariusz "Daray" Brzozowski on drums (since 2008), Geir "Gerlioz" Bratland on keyboards (since 2010), Victor Brandt on bass (since 2018) and Kjell Åge "Damage" Karlsen on lead guitar (since 2025).

 History

 1993–1999

 Silenoz, Tjodalv and Shagrath formed Dimmu Borgir in 1993, finalising the band's initial lineup with the addition of Tristan and Aarstad shortly thereafter.
 After the group released several early demos and its debut album For all tid, Tjodalv and Shagrath switched roles in the lineup.
 Shortly after the release of the band's second album Stormblåst, Tristan was replaced by Stian "Nagash" Hinderson for the recording of the Devil's Path EP.
 Enthrone Darkness Triumphant followed in early 1997, the tour for which saw the addition of Jamie "Astennu" Stinson on lead guitar.

 During the tour in promotion of Enthrone Darkness Triumphant, Aarstad was fired from Dimmu Borgir after failing to show up for the band's performance at Dynamo Open Air in May 1997.
 He was temporarily replaced by Kimberly Goss, most recently of Therion, for the remainder of the cycle.
 Early the next year, Øyvind Johan "Mustis" Mustaparta took over full-time.
 After the recording of 1999's Spiritual Black Dimensions, both Tjodalv and Nagash left Dimmu Borgir.
 They were replaced on the subsequent tour by Nick Barker and Simen "ICS Vortex" Hestnæs, respectively.